nikhilc52/billboard-sentiments/README.md

 * **Excel**:
     * Organizing data used in Python and R
 * **Juypter Notebooks**
     * Generating visuals through Python
+    * Scraping the data through NLTK and LyricsGenius
 * **Visual Studio Code**:
     * Writing HTML, CSS, and JS code to build the site
     * Generating visuals through Python